mfornos/awesome-microservices/README.md

 ### Resilience

-- [Awesome Chaos Engineering](https://github.com/dastergon/awesome-chaos-engineering) - A curated list of awesome chaos engineering resources.
+- [Awesome Chaos Engineering](https://github.com/dastergon/awesome-chaos-engineering) :star: - A curated list of awesome chaos engineering resources.
 - [Hystrix](https://github.com/Netflix/Hystrix) - Latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
 - [Pathod](http://pathod.net/) - Crafted malice for tormenting HTTP clients and servers.
 - [Raft Consensus](http://raftconsensus.github.io/) - Consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.